Differentials

 INVESTIGATIONS

-Gastric mucosa-associated lymphoid tissue (MALT) lymphoma is strongly associated with H pylori infection.[4]
-Stool heme test may be positive indicating occult GI bleeding.
+Gastric mucosa-associated lymphoid tissue (MALT) lymphoma is strongly associated with Helicobacter pylori infection.[3][22]
+Faecal occult blood test may be positive, indicating occult gastrointestinal bleeding.

-Molecular cytogenetics (e.g., reverse transcriptase polymerase chain reaction [PCR] or fluorescence in situ hybridization) may show characteristic t(11;18) translocation within lymphoid cells.
+Molecular cytogenetics (e.g., reverse transcriptase polymerase chain reaction [PCR] or fluorescence in situ hybridisation) may show characteristic t(11;18) translocation within lymphoid cells.

 Gastric carcinoma